Carlos Batara – Immigration Lawyer header image

 Just before the law was going to change, her brothers were sent an interview notice.
 They were summoned to appear at an Immigration and Customs Enforcement office.

-A few days before their appointment, a friend encouraged Elizabeth to speak with a lawyer before going to the interview.
 Her friend recommended she contact Carlos, based on his track record serving as an attorney for Brazilian immigrants living in Southern California.

 The next day Elizabeth set up an appointment at our San Diego immigration law office.
 She brought her brothers.
 She started off by asking about the new immigration rules.